 As a sovereign nation, the Haudenosaunee have been fighting for their independence since the first European landfall.
 The struggle has presented challenges on all fronts, even in international sport competition.
-Given the political landscape and no National Olympic Committee of their own, the Iroquois Nationals were excluded from the World Games for lacrosse’s inaugural inclusion to the 2022 World Games.
+Given the political landscape and no National Olympic Committee of their own, the Haudenosaunee Nationals were excluded from the World Games for lacrosse’s inaugural inclusion to the 2022 World Games.

-The Iroquois Nationals challenged this decision and, with global support, won their rightful place in the World Games.
+The Haudenosaunee Nationals challenged this decision and, with global support, won their rightful place in the World Games.
 “We’re a sovereign nation ranked third in the world,” Rex says.
 “With lacrosse being our game, we belong in the World Games.
 We belong anywhere our gift to the world is being played."

-As we recognize and pay tribute to the ancestry and traditions of Native Americans this month, we can see how the Iroquois Nationals Lacrosse Team and the Haudenosaunee Confederacy’s mandate are integral to the sport of lacrosse and all who play and watch.
+As we recognize and pay tribute to the ancestry and traditions of Native Americans this month, we can see how the Haudenosaunee Nationals Lacrosse Team and the Haudenosaunee Confederacy’s mandate are integral to the sport of lacrosse and all who play and watch.
 Lacrosse is not just a sport.
 It’s a history lesson, a timeless story, and a vehicle for self-determination.

 “Stay true to who you are,” Rex says, “and play on.”